 Simple inflation protection is interest on the original daily benefit only.
 For example, with 5% simple interest a daily benefit of $200.00 will increase by $10/day on each policy anniversary.
 For a 55 year old applicant a $200/day benefit will be worth $450/day at age 80.
 Simple inflation is appropriate for individuals in their later 60's or 70's.

 Compound inflation is interest on interest.
 Sometimes known as the "8th wonder of the world," compounding interest has a snowball effect increasing your benefits at a more significant pace than simple interest.
-For a 55 year old applicant, a $200/day benefit will be worth $677/day at age 80.
-Over time, 5% compound inflation protection will provide quite a big difference in benefits than what 5% simple inflation protection will provide.
-5% Compound inflation is important for individuals in their 40's, 50's and 60's where it can reasonably projected that a claim is at least 20-30 years away.
+For a 55 year old applicant, a $200/day benefit with 5% compound inflation will be worth $677/day at age 80.
+Over time, compound inflation protection will provide quite a big difference in benefits than what simple inflation protection will provide.
+Compound inflation is important for individuals in their 40's, 50's and 60's where it can reasonably projected that a claim is at least 20-30 years away.

 CPI Compound Inflation Protection

 Very few companies will offer inflation increases tied to the CPI index.
 With this option, your benefits will increase according to the annual increase of the Consumer Price Index.
-Please keep in mind that CPI has averaged about 2.4% 1983-2012.
+Please keep in mind that CPI has averaged about 2.4% 1983-2016.
 Long term care costs, and health care costs are not necessarily tied to the CPI index.
-A purchaser will likely be better off electing a fixed compounded percentage, 5% compound if at all possible.
-Even a 4% compound or a 3% compound option will probably yield higher benefit increases than a CPI based model.
+A purchaser will likely be better off electing a fixed compounded percentage, 3%, 4% or 5% compound, if at all possible.

 Many policies do not contain any inflation protection, or simply gives the policy owner an "option" to buy more.